 Being able to manually set Z is very helpful for anyone operating one of these machines.

 Please always set these jobs up with Z at the BOTTOM of the material (top of the MDF spoil board).
-We zero off the tops of the copper
+Although we zero off the tops of the copper

-boards on the Modelas, but otherwise it's much safer if we're consistent across the CNC machinery in the shops, so we must default to this
+boards on the Modelas, otherwise it's much safer if we're consistent across the rest of the CNC machinery in the shops.
+So we must default to this

 zeroing Z at the bottom of the material.